linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

 Before lunching the MongoDB make sure that que file /etc/mongod.conf has the bind ip address: 127.0.0.1

-Next, start the MongoDB service with the systemctl utility:
+Next, activate at startup and start the MongoDB service with the chkconfig and systemctl utilities:

 ```
+[root@localhost ~]$ chkconfig mongod on
 [root@localhost ~]$ systemctl start mongod
 ```